-However, standard allowance for air travel usually includes one piece of checked baggage, one carry-on bag, and one personal item.
+However, standard international baggage allowance for air travel usually includes one piece of checked baggage, one carry-on bag, and one personal item.
 This could be a purse or tote bag, briefcase, or laptop computer.

 For air travel, the standard measurement for checked baggage is 62 linear inches (L + W + H) with the weight not exceeding 50 pounds per piece.
 Carry-on bags should not exceed 45 linear inches (L+W+H) with the weight not exceeding 40 pounds.
 These measurements include the wheels.
 Airlines outside the United States may have stricter regulations for both checked baggage and carry-on baggage.

 Please note that airlines have been strictly enforcing the 50 pound weight limit.
 If your bag exceeds 50 pounds, the airlines reserve the right to charge a fee for overweight luggage.